LucasTempass/Books-I-am-Reading/README.md

 # Books I am Reading / Read

-A collection for the books I've read, or I'm reading, and some of their related code implementations.
+A collection of the books I've read, or I'm reading, and some of their related code implementations.

 ### 2020